 Playing in bands since the age of 18 and having studied jazz guitar at UNC Wilmington, the unifying themes here are those sacred arts of Orpheus: music, poetry and walking the liminal boundaries between the worlds.

 Of supreme importance to the existence of any and all of this is Hekate, the Mother of all deep spaces, the oceans, valleys and the immense firmament.
 She, a dangerous mistress of the unknown, frightening spaces, is indeed the reason that Conjure Work exists at all.
 Magus remains eternally grateful to Her for Her help.

 There exists also a band of important allies including La Santisima Muerte, the infamous Saint Cyprian of Antioch, the solar Titan Helios, the classical Planetary Powers, not to mention an array of lesser forces and other, more infrequently visited giants.

 Through a potent and intense course of study, called the Nascent Magician, Magus guides his private students into the arts of Ceremonial, Hoodoo and Pagan style magick.
 Students are required to pass a dozen rungs of practical ritual execution, including tests and homework.

 Its purpose is to help people forge themselves into fearless magicians who live audaciously, embracing that tonic of an intelligent faith which is enacted, lived out moment by moment.

-Magus in the musical universe:
+Magus in the musical universe

-Listen and purchase the music here:
+To listen and purchase the music, click here: